stride3d/stride-docs/en/manual/graphics/graphics-compositor/custom-scene-renderers.md

 # Custom scene renderers

-To create a custom renderer, directly implement the @'Xenko.Rendering.Compositing.ISceneRenderer' or use a delegate through the @'Xenko.Rendering.Compositing.DelegateSceneRenderer'.
+To create a custom renderer, directly implement the @'Stride.Rendering.Compositing.ISceneRenderer' or use a delegate through the @'Stride.Rendering.Compositing.DelegateSceneRenderer'.

 ## Implement an ISceneRenderer

-The @'Xenko.Rendering.Compositing.SceneRendererBase' provides a default implementation of @'Xenko.Rendering.Compositing.ISceneRenderer'.
+The @'Stride.Rendering.Compositing.SceneRendererBase' provides a default implementation of @'Stride.Rendering.Compositing.ISceneRenderer'.
 It automatically binds the output defines on the renderer to the GraphicsDevice before calling the `DrawCore` method.

 ```cs
 [DataContract("MyCustomRenderer")]